 However, a devastating fire in 1142 consumed part of the church, which led to its reconstruction.
 That gave the basilica its current Romanesque interior.
 During the first half of the 13th century, the church saw the addition of a chapel that was consecrated to St. Ludmila, the grandmother of St. Wenceslas.

-Throughout its long existence, the basilica had become a witness to history and the various periods that came with it.
+Throughout its long existence, St. George’s Basilica, Prague, had become a witness to history and the various periods that came with it.
 Its striking façade and subsequent renovations were a testament to the Early Baroque period.
 In the early 18th century, the church had another addition to its structures.
 F.M.
 Kanka, a Czech architect and builder, added the Baroque Chapel of St. John Nepomuk.

 During the late 18th century, however, the church was occupied by troops.
 It wasn’t until 1887 when its reconstruction was resumed.
 This lasted until 1908, following the design of F. Mach, who was able to restore the church’s original Romanesque appearance.

-What You Can Expect to See When You Get to the Basilica
+What You Can Expect to See When You Get to the Prague Castle of St George Basilica

-You can opt to join a guided tour of the Prague Castle to get a good look at the basilica’s Romanesque interior, as well as the tomb of the Přemyslids.
+You can opt to join a guided tour of the Prager Burg to get a good look at the basilica’s Romanesque interior, as well as the tomb of the Přemyslids.
 One of the tombs belongs to Prince Vratislav, the father of St. Wenceslas.

-Outside, the church is flanked by two white stone steeples, one at the south and a narrower one located at the north.
+Outside, St. George’s Basilica is flanked by two white stone steeples, one at the south and a narrower one located at the north.
 The former, which is a wider tower, is called Adam, while the latter is called Eve.

 Inside, you can see the altar paintings and frescoes on the dome, which are works by V.V.
 Reiner, who was a Baroque painter.
 You can also see the chapel of St. Ludmila, which houses her tomb and relics.

-To get to St. George’s Basilica, you need to visit the Prague Castle Complex first.
+To get to St. George’s Basilica at Prague Castle, you need to visit the Prague Castle Complex first.
 There are several ways to reach the castle complex.
 Here are some of them:

 - Via tram no. 22